RafaGomezGlez/ProductivityApp/README.md

 that can help you understand in which parts you have to pay more attention.

 # Installing:
- npm intall expo
+# npm intall expo
- npm install react-navigation \n npm i --save react-native-circular-progress react-native-svg npm install react-native-ionicons@^4.x
+# npm install react-navigation
+# npm i --save react-native-circular-progress react-native-svg
+# npm install react-native-ionicons@^4.x